-We have been advised on the review of the effectiveness of the governance framework by the relevant Officers and a plan to enhance the Council's ability to identify and resolve weaknesses in its controls, whilst ensuring continuous improvement of the framework will commence.
+We have been advised on the outcome of the review of the effectiveness of the governance framework by the relevant Officers and a plan to enhance the Council's ability to identify and resolve weaknesses in its controls, whilst ensuring continuous improvement of the framework will commence.

-We will monitor and review this implementation and operation of any new governance framework as part of our annual review.
+We will monitor and review the implementation and operation of any new governance framework as part of our annual review.

-Signed:

-Eugene Walker - Executive Director of Res sources (Section 151 Officer)
+Signed: Date Eugene Walker - Executive Director of Resources (Section 151 Officer)

-Signed: Date

-John Mothersole - Chief Executive on beha

-Commitmentations of Enter Exceeding of Sonia in or oriented only obtained

-Signed:

-Julie Dore - Council Leader on behalf of Sh effield City Council
+Signed: John Mothersole - Chief Executive on behalf of Sheffield City Council

-Trade Union (Facility Time Publication Requirements) Regulations 2017
+Trade Union (Facility Time Publication Requirements) Regulations 2017 - (Not subject to audit)